absolute-community/absolute-masternode-tool/doc/config-masternodes-b.md

 Fill in the fields:
   * `Name`: name/label of your masternode (can be any alphanumeric string).
   * `IP`: the IP address of the *dashd* server.
   * `port`: the TCP port number on which *dashd* is listening for incoming connections.
-You should use the value of the `rpcport` parameter from the `dash.conf` file.
-The default port value is `9999`.
+You should use the value of the `rpcport` parameter from the `absolute.conf` file.
+The default port value is `18888`.

 ### Step 4